jaimeesc/snwl-serial-commands/README.md

 ## **Notes:**

-- Only tested on Windows 10.
-I imagine it can work on other operating systems, but I haven't tested them.

-- I have not tested this on macOS or any Linux distros.
+- Tested mainly on Windows 10, but also works on macOS.

 - I have not tested this with any multi-blade firewalls.